Assassination of Jovenel Moïse: Trial

+American law is being applied in the case of the assassination since part of the planning happened in the United States.

 Mario Antonio Palacios, a 43-year-old Colombian ex-military commando, was arrested in October 2021 for illegally entering Jamaica and was supposed to be deported to Colombia in January 2022.
-While on a layover in Panama, Palacios agreed to cooperate with federal authorities travel voluntarily to the United States, which had an Interpol red notice against him, instead of travelling back to Colombia.
+While on a layover in Panama, Palacios agreed to cooperate with federal authorities and travel voluntarily to the United States, which had an Interpol red notice against him, instead of travelling back to Colombia.
 He appeared in a court in Miami on 4 January 2022 and was charged by the United States Department of Justice with "conspiracy to commit murder or kidnapping outside the United States and providing material support resulting in death, knowing that such support would be used to carry out the conspiracy to kill or kidnap."
 He was the first suspect to be charged by American authorities.
 Palacios was part of the "Delta Team", a five-man group of former Colombian military officers that entered Moïse's residence to gun him down.
 He was the only one who managed to evade authorities and escape.
 His companions are in Haitian custody and have yet to be charged.
-American law is being applied in the case of the assassination since part of the planning happened in the United States.
+He pled guilty on 22 December 2023 and was sentenced to life in prison on 1 February 2024.

-Rodolphe Jaar, one of the prime suspects in the assassination, agreed to cooperate and travel voluntarily to the United States on 19 January after being arrested in the Dominican Republic.
+Rodolphe Jaar, one of the prime suspects in the assassination, agreed to cooperate and travel voluntarily to the United States on 19 January 2022 after being arrested in the Dominican Republic.
 He was charged by a court in Miami on the following day with "conspiring to commit murder or kidnapping outside the United States and providing material support resulting in death, knowing or intending that such material support would be used to prepare for or carry out the conspiracy to kill or kidnap."
 According to the complaint, he provided housing for 20 of the Colombians involved in the assassination.
-If convicted, he faces a maximum sentence of life in prison.
 He was also accused of providing weapons to the assailants, being present when another suspect obtained signatures of a former judge for a request for assistance in arresting and imprisoning Moïse, meeting with a co-conspirator and helping his co-conspirators hide after the assassination.
+Jaar pled guilty on 22 March 2023 and was sentenced on 2 June 2023 to life in prison.